lingo-reviews/tenets/go/dev/README.md

 t.RegisterIssue("sucky_comment", tenet.AddComment("this comment could be more awesome"))
 ```

-What if we don't want to raise every issue, but just enough to point out the problem?
+To not raise every issue, but just enough to point out the problem:

 ```go